The discomfort of not knowing

 Not only do we like certainty because it helps the brain guide us, but it also helps to guard us from the stress of not knowing.

-A 2005 study showed that when information is too ambiguous to predict an outcome, the amygdala, which the part of the brain responsible for our fight/flight threat response, gets activated.
+A 2005 study showed that when information is too ambiguous to predict an outcome, the amygdala, which is a part of the brain responsible for our fight/flight threat response, gets activated.
 And the more ambiguity in a situation, the greater the threat response in the brain.

 Interestingly, research also shows that we’d rather know that something unpleasant is coming than to not be able to predict whether it’s coming at all.
 In a 2016 study, participants showed a greater stress response when they could not predict whether they were about to receive a small shock than when they knew the shock was coming.